1coderookie/Kobra2NeoInsights/docs/firmware/fw_klipper.md

     - Proceed with the [configuration checks](https://www.klipper3d.org/Config_checks.html) before you're trying to print anything!
     - Make sure to adjust the offset for the [z-endstop (command `Z_ENDSTOP_CALIBRATE`)](https://www.klipper3d.org/Manual_Level.html#calibrating-a-z-endstop) prior to printing!

+??? tip "Use KIAUH For Installation"

+    If you're installing Klipper and frontends on [different hardware like a Raspberry Pi](../printserver.md#how-to-install) and therefore don't use e.g. the MainsailOS image for the RPi, you can use [KIAUH](https://github.com/th33xitus/kiauh), which is an installation script for Klipper, Moonraker, KlipperScreen, frontends like Mainsail and so on.

+??? tip "Installing Frontends As A Docker Container"

+    If you want to install frontends like e.g. Mainsail as a Docker container, check out the [prind repository](https://github.com/mkuf/prind).

 ---

 ## Configuration
-Besides the `firmware.bin` of Klipper (aka `klipper.bin`) you also need a file named `printer.cfg` which contains the specific settings for your model.
+Besides the `klipper.bin` you also need a file named `printer.cfg` which contains the specific settings for your model.
 Please refer to the official Klipper documentation about [configuring Klipper](https://www.klipper3d.org/Installation.html#configuring-klipper).

 I won't mention and explain all the settings here as you can just use the official documentation of Klipper to see what each setting means.

-However, there is one thing I'd like to point out right now as it's causing trouble if one doesn't check on that: the lines `include specific_filename_here.cfg` in some of the example `printer.cfg` files that are available.
-I'll go into detail about that in the section ["include additional.cfg"](#include-additional-cfg), so please make sure to read that section as well.
+However, there is one thing I'd like to point out right now as it's causing trouble if one doesn't check on that: the lines `[include specific_filename_here.cfg]` in some of the example `printer.cfg` files that are available.
+I'll go into detail about that in the section ["[include additional.cfg]"](#include-additional-cfg), so please make sure to read that section as well.

 ---